resource-watch/slate/source/includes/api/_vocabulary.md

 id, but as belonging to a different dataset, it will be treated as a different resource altogether, and thus will have different vocabularies and tags.

+## The special `knowledge_graph` vocabulary

+Throughout the whole vocabulary/tags service, there is a special vocabulary named `knowledge_graph`.
+When used, this vocabulary acts as any other vocabulary, but has additional logic built in for the purpose of integrating vocabulary/tags with the [graph](#graph) available as part of the RW API.

+Whenever you create or clone a vocabulary named `knowledge_graph` for a resource, the [dataset](#creating-dataset-graph-nodes), [layer](#creating-layer-graph-nodes) or [widget](#creating-widget-graph-nodes) node is added to the graph if not already present, and the [tags are associated to it](#associating-concepts-to-graph-nodes).
+Updating the `knowledge_graph` vocabulary also [updates the corresponding [tags associated to it](#updating-concepts-associated-with-graph-nodes) on the graph side, and deleting the vocabulary also [deletes the corresponding tags in the graph](#deleting-concepts-associated-with-graph-nodes).

+For more details on the graph, its purpose and how to use it, please refer to the dedicated documentation section on the [graph](#graph) and [its endpoints](#graph7).

 ## Associations between vocabularies, tags and resources

 ### Vocabularies and resources